 What an incredibly gorgeous weekend it has been.
 The weather was perfect.
 And by perfect, I mean 70 degrees, crisp, sunny, and chock full of fall fun.
-On Saturday we headed about an hour and a half southeast to Bellevue, MI, to Crane Fest.
+On Saturday I headed about an hour and a half southeast to Bellevue, MI, to Crane Fest.
 It was well worth the drive.
 Each year, thousands of sandhill cranes migrate to Florida for the winter.
 They happen to stop off for a rest at the Baker Sanctuary in Bellevue each year in October.
 Sandhill cranes are amazing and beautiful birds.
 They are the oldest living species of bird, having existed for over 9 million years.
-They are graceful, lovely, and have a gorgeous rolling trumpet song that fills the air as they join together for the evening at the sanctuary.
+They are graceful, and lovely, and have a gorgeous rolling trumpet song that fills the air as they join together for the evening at the sanctuary.
 If you’d like to read more about Crane Fest and about these beautiful birds, click here.

-Now, at the end of the weekend, cozied up with my sweetie, the pup, and our brand new calico kitty (!), I’m thinking of the week ahead and what I’ll make for dinners.
+Now, at the end of the weekend, cozied up with my pup, and my brand new calico kitty (!), I’m thinking of the week ahead and what I’ll make for dinners.
 I’ve got plenty of squashes and root vegetables and not much time this week so I’ve got a hunch I’ll be making some soups.
 This time of year is perfect for soups.
 You’ll be seeing a lot of soups posted here over the next several months.
 As gorgeous as Michigan is in the spring, summer, and fall, winter is (though beautiful in its own way) long and cold.
 Perfect for warming bowls of soup.

 This soup is a creation of mine.
 Most of the time I see carrot soup, it is carrot-ginger soup.
 Carrot-ginger soup is great but it’s everywhere so I wanted to make something a little different.